KyleSneddon/AC4-Final-Project/conclusion.md

 ## Summary

 Overall, we were able to see that UFO sightings are increasing in numbers as the years progress.
 Sightings have grown by **9%** since the first sightings in 1998.
 Additionally, more than half of total UFO sightings have been spotted throughout the **West Coast** Region.
-So if you're looking to have better chance to catch your own UFO any time soon, stay around the west coast, preferably **California**, or **Washington**, and try to look for an object in the shape of a **triangle**.
+If you're looking to have a better chance to catch your own UFO stay around the west coast, preferably **California** or **Washington**, and try to look for an object in the shape of a **triangle** flying through the sky.

 Good luck to all of you UFO hunters!!